-Note: The traditional implementations of these predicates in Lisp-like languages, which involve converting all arguments to inexact numbers if any argument is inexact, are not transitive.
-For example, let big be (expt 2 1000), and assume that big is exact and that inexact numbers are represented by 64-bit IEEE floating point numbers.
-Then (= (- big 1) (inexact big)) and (= (inexact big) (+ big 1)) would both be true in a traditional implementation of =, because of the limitations of IEEE representations of large integers, whereas (= (- big 1) (+ big 1)) is false.
-Converting inexact values to exact equivalents will avoid this problem, though special care must be taken with infinities.
+Note: The implementation approach of converting all arguments to inexact numbers if any argument is inexact is not transitive.
+For example, let big be (expt 2 1000), and assume that big is exact and that inexact numbers are represented by 64-bit IEEE binary floating point numbers.
+Then (= (- big 1) (inexact big)) and (= (inexact big) (+ big 1)) would both be true with this approach, because of the limitations of IEEE representations of large integers, whereas (= (- big 1) (+ big 1)) is false.
+Converting inexact values to exact numbers that are the same (in the sense of =) to them will avoid this problem, though special care must be taken with infinities.